independent kiwi spirit of invention.

 Timmy is straight away great friends with a black poodle (page 51)

-which places this story after book 18 where he apparently
+might place this story after book 18 where he possibly

 meets a black poodle for the first time.